 Protection for Military Service Members

-Certain military service members (including state military forces on active state service) may have an opportunity to postpone court proceedings for a foreclousre.
+Certain military service members (including state military forces on active state service) may have an opportunity to postpone court proceedings for a foreclosure.
 Me.
-Rev. Stat. tit 37-B, § 389-A. In addition, federal law, the Service Members Civil Relief Act, which provides protections to military service members who are facing foreclosure.
+Rev. Stat. tit 37-B, § 389-A. In addition, federal law, the Service Members Civil Relief Act, provides protections to military service members who are facing foreclosure.
 Borrowers wanting to leverage this protection should consult a qualified attorney.

 Protections Regarding High-Cost Home Loans